New Wormhole Solutions in a Viable $f(R)$ Gravity Model: Abstract

 \section{Abstract}

-Traversable wormhole solutions in general relativity (GR) require \emph{exotic} matter sources that violate the null energy condition. $f(R)$ gravity has been studied extensively as a viable alternative to GR, and traversable wormhole solutions in $f(R)$ gravity have been discussed extensively.
-In this study, we analyze the energy conditions for spherically symmetric traversable Morris-Thorne wormholes in a recently proposed viable $f(R)$ gravity model.
-We analyze wormhole space-times considering both constant and variable redshift functions, and demonstrate that traversable wormholes can be realized in this theory with minimal or no violations of the null energy condition with suitable choices of model and metric parameters.
+Traversable wormhole solutions in General Relativity require \emph{exotic} matter sources that violate the null energy condition (NEC), and such behavior maybe avoided in modified gravity.
+In this study, we analyze the energy conditions for static, spherically symmetric traversable Morris-Thorne wormholes in a recently proposed viable $f(R)$ gravity model.
+We numerically analyze solutions considering both constant and variable redshift functions, and present wormhole space-times respecting the NEC, supported by a phantom energy-like equation of state for the source.
+Moreover, we analyze the stability of the space-times using the generalized Tolman-Oppenheimer-Volkov equation.
+We demonstrate the effects of certain parameters in the $f(R)$ model in determining energy condition violations, and establish that stable wormholes can be formulated only at the expense of violating the NEC.